MorrisMA/M65C02A/README.md

 While operating on 8-bit quantities, the upper half of registers and/or ALU results is forced to zero.
 This has the consequence that when mixing 8-bit and 16-bit operations, the 8-bit registers/values will appear to be unsigned to the 16- bit registers/values.
-There is one limitations regarding promotion of ALU operations to 16-bit widths: BCD arithmetic is only valid for 8-bit quantities.
+There is one limitation regarding promotion of ALU operations to 16-bit widths: BCD arithmetic is only valid for 8-bit quantities.
 When SIZ is applied to the branch instructions, it converts the single flag test into a multi-flag test to support 8 additional